Fast superconducting qubit control with sub-harmonic drives

-In this work, we introduce a single-qubit parametric driving scheme, which we term sub-harmonic driving.
-In sub-harmonic driving we operate a transmon, a commonly used fixed-frequency qubit, by parametrically driving it at an integer fraction of its $\ket{g}\leftrightarrow\ket{e}$ transition frequency.
-The dominant nonlinear term in a transmon, the self-Kerr, is generated from the fourth order term of the Josephson junction's cosinusoidal potential, with magnitude typically ranging from \unit[150-250]{MHz}~\cite{koch2007charge}.
-However, the potential energy also contains fast-rotating terms that are normally suppressed in the rotating wave approximation.
-We pick the $4^{\text{th}}$ order term $\hat{q}^\dagger\hat{q}\hat{q}\hat{q} + h.c.$, where $q^\dagger$ is the annihilation operator of qubit, and parametrically drive it near one third the qubit transition frequency.
-Three drive photons are consumed to create one qubit photon, generating an effective Hamiltonian $\varepsilon^3 a^\dagger+h.c.$, where $\varepsilon$ is the drive treated as a stiff pump.
-We emphasize that the term which powers this interaction is both ubiquitous and of very similar strength in every transmon qubit.
-This scheme can also be adapted to other qubits and systems by choosing an appropriate source of nonlinearity, for instance $3^\text{rd}$ or $5^\text{th}$ order terms in qubits with asymmetric Josephson elements~\cite{noguchi2020fast}, and thus can be applied widely in superconducting circuits.
+The dominant nonlinear term in a transmon, the self-Kerr, is generated from the fourth order term of the Josephson junction's cosinusoidal potential, with magnitude typically ranging from \unit[-150 to -250]{MHz}~\cite{koch2007charge}.
+We pick the $4^{\text{th}}$ order term $\hat{q}^\dagger\hat{q}\hat{q}\hat{q} + h.c.$, where $\hat{q}^\dagger$ is the qubit creation operator, and parametrically drive the qubit at near one third of the qubit transition frequency.
+Under these drive conditions, the chosen term annihilates three drive photons to create one qubit photon.
+The effect of the drive is described by the effective Hamiltonian $\sim \eta^3\q^\dagger+h.c.$, where $\eta$ is the dimensionless amplitude of the coherent drive.
+We note that the potential energy contains many other terms; however, these terms are suppressed as they are fast-rotating as can be seen by applying the rotating wave approximation (RWA).
+We emphasize that the term we use is both ubiquitous and of very similar strength in every transmon qubit.
+This scheme can also be adapted to other qubits and systems by choosing an appropriate source of nonlinearity, for instance, $3^\text{rd}$ or $5^\text{th}$ order terms in qubits with asymmetric Josephson elements~\cite{noguchi2020fast}, and thus can be applied widely in superconducting circuits.